Skip to content

 The Event

-• Any statements made by the claimant, employer, contributor(s) or other witness(es) which have been documented and have regard to the circumstances of the accident and the worker's injury including any written or formal statements, files notes, memoranda or other document, whether signed or unsigned, having the hallmark of a statement which has been adopted by the witness and any updates to those
+• Any statements made by the claimant, employer, contributor(s) or other witness(es) which have been documented and have regard to the circumstances of the accident and the claimant's injury including any written or formal statements, files notes, memoranda or other document, whether signed or unsigned, having the hallmark of a statement which has been adopted by the witness and any updates to those

 • Letters of instruction and/or questions to factual investigators and liability experts